-Seahawks notebook: Chris Carson has fresh legs, Marquise Blair has been ‘the brightest surprise of camp’
+Seahawks notebook: Chris Carson ‘has fresh legs’, Marquise Blair has been ‘the brightest surprise of camp’

 And in the eyes of Pete Carroll, Carson looked in midseason form.

-“Chris has got fresh legs,” Carroll said of Carson, who has topped the 1,000-yard mark each of the last two years and is again projected to be Seattle’s number one back despite the addition of Hyde. “… He looks great.
+“Chris has got fresh legs,” Carroll said of Carson, who has topped the 1,000-yard mark each of the past two years and is again projected to be Seattle’s No. 1 back despite the addition of Hyde. “… He looks great.
 He hasn’t had a snap out here that he didn’t look good.
 So we don’t have any hesitation with Chris at all.
 He’s ready to go.”

-As for Blair, the second-year player out of Utah continued his string of impressive practices as he continues to adapt to his new role as the team’s nickel back after playing safety last season.
+As for Blair, the second-year player out of Utah continued his string of impressive practices as he adapts to his new role as the team’s nickel back after playing safety last season.

-Carroll said Blair had “three or four plays that stood out” and specifically mentioned one when Blair was stride-for-stride with DK Metcalf” 50 yards down the field” and knocked the ball away.
+Carroll said Blair had “three or four plays that stood out” and specifically mentioned one when Blair was stride-for-stride with DK Metcalf “50 yards down the field” and knocked the ball away.

 “He continues to just be a spotlighted player out there,” Carroll said.
-“He’s all over the field, and he’s done it in all the big matchups, the big mock game opportunities. … He’s really probably been the brightest surprise of camp.
-And what it is is that we didn’t know how he would cover, being that he was been more of a safety.
+“He’s all over the field, and he’s done it in all the big matchups, the big mock-game opportunities. … He’s really probably been the brightest surprise of camp.
+And what it is is that we didn’t know how he would cover, being that he has been more of a safety.
 But he’s got great quick feet and great feel for routes and he covers people as tight as anybody we have on our team.”

 Seahawks place Branden Jackson on IR with spinal condition that could threaten career

-The Seahawks made one roster move Sunday, signing end/linebacker Pita Taumoepenu — who is a strongside linebacker/rush end, ala the Bruce Irvin role — and placing veteran defensive end Brandon Jackson on Injured Reserve to make room on the 80-man roster.
+The Seahawks made one roster move Sunday, signing end/linebacker Pita Taumoepenu — who is a strongside linebacker/rush end, ala the Bruce Irvin role — and placing veteran defensive end Branden Jackson on Injured Reserve to make room on the 80-man roster.

 Jackson was knocked unconscious during a mock game at CenturyLink Field on Aug.
 22 and following Sunday’s mock game Carroll revealed that Jackson has a condition related to his spine that could endanger his career.